jonathanbosson/pipbrowser/README.md

 ## Picture-in-Picture Browser
 Minimal browser window without **borders** and set as **always-on-top** to allow for smooth browsing while using another program.
-Perfect for single-monitor setups, watch netflix, youtube or twitch while working or playing.
+Perfect for single-monitor setups.
+Watch netflix, youtube or twitch while working or playing.

 Pull requests or suggestions on improvements are welcomed!

 ### Dependencies

 * [`AutoHotKey`](https://autohotkey.com/)
-* `Google Chrome` - only required for current process id identification
+* `Google Chrome` - only required due to current process id identification
 * `Windows 7/8.1/10`